 Your trade show booth graphic elements must powerfully reflect who you are and draw visitors to your booth in the midst of a loud, crowded exhibit hall filled with distractions and competitors.
 While trained exhibit staff, pre-show marketing and at-show promotions serve to attract potential prospects, the appeal and image of a trade show booth graphic can make or break sales results.

 You have three seconds to make an impression on those walking past your exhibit.
 Booth graphics for trade show displays must be large, arresting and clearly communicate – in as few words as possible – the benefits of your offering.
-This is also the case when using banners and advertising flags, including tear drop flags, to attract attention and drive product awareness at exhibitions and other events.

 According to trade show expert and author Steve Miller, there are five key elements that make exhibit displays and banner stands visually gripping to make an impact on the exhibition floor.
 These elements are color, lighting, motion, sound and smell.